ByLy23/ByLy23/README.md

 - 🌱 I’m currently learning the biggest world of the Software Engineering
 - 👯 I’m looking to collaborate with great and nice people!!
 - ⚡ Fun fact: I love play guitar / ukelele
-- 🎮 My favorite games are God of War and The Last of Us Part l and Part ll
+- 🎮 My favorite games are God of War and The Last of Us Part l

 ## About Me: